 • Verify the info about the other person.
 Check the item you offer and get.

 • Looking at their avatar isn’t enough - visit their profile and compare all the details to what you know.
-Scammers can impersonate real users through copying their profile pictures.
+Scammers can impersonate real users by copying their profile pictures.
 Here is an example of how to detect a fake account.

 • Check your account to ensure the trade hasn’t been cancelled.
 If someone attempts to scam you, you will see two recent trade attempts, one cancelled and one active in your trades history.
 You can access your trade history from your Inventory profile page.